 Basis of Presentation: The consolidated financial statements include the accounts of CorVel and its wholly-owned subsidiaries.
 Significant intercompany accounts and transactions have been eliminated in consolidation.
-Certain prior year amounts have been reclassified to conform to fiscal 2022 presentation.
 These changes had no impact on previously-reported results of operations or shareholders' equity.